12 Sep 2025

 Te Wiki o te Reo Māori is an annual celebration of te reo Māori, an official language of Aotearoa New Zealand.
 Find out how you can incorporate the language into your everyday.

-The theme for Te Wiki 2024 is ‘Ake ake ake – A Forever Language’.
-This powerful phrase captures the resilience, adaptability, and endurance of te reo Māori.
+Te Wiki 2025 is focused around ‘Ake ake ake – A Forever Language’.
+This powerful phrase captures the resilience, adaptability and endurance of te reo Māori.
 It symbolises the unwavering commitment of New Zealanders to keep learning, speaking and cherishing te reo Māori for generations to come.

 Celebrate with us